tacotuesday/assessing-ad-clicks/README.md

 ## Project Overview

 This project analyzes the effectiveness of different text colors in a company's online advertisements.
 The goal is to determine if specific colors have significantly different click-through rates than the current blue text color.
+To read more about the process, check out my blog post [The Color of Success: Optimizing Ad Click-Through Rates](https://tacotuesday.github.io/projects/the-color-of-success).

 ## Table of Contents